 Some insurance companies include flood coverage in their commercial property policies for areas with a low flood risk.
 However, most flood insurance is available only through the federal National Flood Insurance Program (NFIP).
 The Federal Emergency Management Agency (FEMA) runs NFIP.
 Some insurance companies may provide flood coverage in addition to NFIP coverage.

 You can buy flood insurance through licensed insurance agents.
 For a list of agents selling flood insurance in your area, call NFIP at 1-800-427-4661 or visit its website at www.floodsmart.gov/floodsmart.
 There is a 30-day waiting period after you buy a flood policy until it goes into effect.

 Windstorm and Hail Insurance along the Texas Coast

 Insurance companies may exclude windstorm and hail coverage from commercial property policies in Texas' 14 coastal counties or in parts of Harris County.
 If your business is in one of these areas, you might have to buy a separate windstorm policy through the Texas Windstorm Insurance Association (TWIA).

-Buildings constructed, repaired, or remodeled before January 1, 1988, are eligible for TWIA coverage without a Certificate of Compliance (WPI-8).
-Those constructed, repaired, or remodeled after that date must pass a state inspection.
-You'll have to get a Certificate of Compliance (Form WPI-8) before TWIA will issue windstorm and hail coverage.
+Buildings constructed, repaired, or remodeled before January 1, 1988, are eligible for TWIA coverage without a Certificate of Compliance (Form WPI-8).
+Those constructed, repaired, or remodeled after that date must pass a windstorm inspection.
+You'll have to get a Certificate of Compliance before TWIA will issue windstorm and hail coverage.

-Texas Department of Insurance inspectors will inspect your structure for free if you call your local TDI Windstorm Inspection Office before beginning construction or repairs.
-The inspection will happen sometime during the course of the work.
+Texas Department of Insurance inspectors will inspect your structure for free if you call your local TDI windstorm inspection office before beginning construction or repairs.
+The inspection will happen during construction.
 If TDI doesn't inspect your structure, you must hire a TDI-appointed qualified inspector.
 To get a Certificate of Compliance on construction or repairs that were completed without being inspected, contact TWIA.

-You can get a list of approved professional engineers on the TDI website and at Windstorm Inspection offices.
-For more information, call TDI's Windstorm Inspection Division at 1-800-248-6032 or 512-322-2203 in Austin or visit our website at www.tdi.texas.gov/wind/index.
+You can get a list of appointed inspectors on the TDI website and at TDI windstorm inspection offices.
+For more information, call TDI's Windstorm Inspection Division at 1-800-248-6032 or visit our website at www.tdi.texas.gov/wind/index.